OSU-CS362-F16/362Exercises/templates/hw3/README.md

 ## Part I

-Re-evaluate your test cases for lastZero and answer the following questions in `submissions/hw3/P1.txt`
+Re-evaluate your test cases for `lastZero `and answer the following questions in `submissions/hw3/P1.txt`

+1) Correct the bug in `lastZero` within `Warmup.java`

-1) Is it possible to organize each of your test case functions into disjoint partitions?
+2) Is it possible to organize each of your test case functions into disjoint partitions?
 If so, describe your partitioning scheme, making note of which test functions correspond to which partition.
 If not, come up with a new disjoint partitioning scheme and modify your tests to reflect your new scheme.

-2) Describe the advantage of having input disjoint test cases?
+3) Describe the advantage of having input disjoint test cases?